-Any staff member who requires assistance with this Policy should first consult with their nominated Supervisor.
-Should further advice be required staff members should contact the Human Resources Advisory Service at email@example.com or extension 4222.
+Any staff member who requires assistance with this Policy and/or other related provisions or procedures, should first consult with their Nominated Supervisor, or the Employment Relations Staff Support Officer on email@example.com.
+Should further advice be required staff should contact the Human Resources Advisory Service, HR@acu.edu.au or extension 4222.

 - Guide to Dealing with Discrimination, Harassment and Bullying - For Managers (Information, PDF File, 130.6 KB)

 - Workplace Grievance Policy and Procedure (Policy, PDF File, 211.3 KB)